 Populations to evaluate must be considered based on rainfed/dryland or irrigated growing conditions.
-The following table of corn plant populations are being suggested as a starting point.
-When only two populations are being tested, the participant may select which two populations to use.
-It is strongly suggested the differences between each population be 4,000 kernels/acre.
-The highest treatment needs to be sufficient to "force" a negative yield response in order to estimate optimum populations.
+The following corn plant populations are being suggested as a starting point.
+If these are not preferred or acceptable, the participant may choose their own.
+However, it is strongly suggested the differences between each population be 4,000 kernels/acre.
+However, the highest treatment needs to be sufficient to "force" a negative yield response in order to estimate optimum populations.